- Asset Managers

 The Sabrient Defensive Equity Index (SBRDE) is a large-cap index designed to achieve a superior risk-return during periods of weakness in the markets and/or the overall American economy, while still offering the potential for gains during periods of market strength and economic growth.

-Launched in December 2006, this large-cap index has an annualized 5-year return of 19.97%.
-The Index is licensed to Guggenheim, and tracked by the Guggenheim Defensive Equity ETF (DEF), which is rated 5 Stars by Morningstar.
+The Index is licensed to Guggenheim and tracked by the Guggenheim Defensive Equity ETF (NYSE Arca: DEF), which is rated 5 stars by Morningstar.

 (This index is available for sector-specific and mid-cap or small-cap licensing.)